 Brandermill 4th of July Celebration 2020 (unconfirmed)

 Brandermill hosts The Brandermill 7.4K run and a parade that starts at 10 am near Swift Creek Middle School.

 Colonial Williamsburg July 4 Celebration 2020 (tentative)

 Colonial Williamsburg has many historic sites to visit.
 Start from a reading of the Declaration of Independence.
 A local celebration at the Market Square offers traditional games like tomahawk throwing or tug of war.
 And of course, the festivities will culminate with the fireworks.

 Yorktown has Fourth of July celebrations at the Yorktown Victory Center.
 Visitors can see the annual parade and observe military drills.
 Yorktown also has an impressive fireworks display over the York River.

-Bristol has a Fourth of July festival at Cumberland Square Park, that runs from 5 pm to 10 pm.
-Festivities feature a tribute to local veterans, craft vendors, food, eating contests, and kids activities in the park.
+Bristol has a July 4th Star Spangled Celebration in downtown.
+Bristol's Independence Day Parade runs along State Street at 5 pm.
+Other festivities follow at 6 pm at Cumberland Square Park.
+The program features a tribute to local veterans, craft vendors, food, eating contests, and kids activities in the park.
 The fireworks display starts at 10 pm.

 Cape Charles is a small town, but its 4th of July celebration is very atmospheric.
 The day begins with singing the national anthem.
 Cape Charles 4th of July parade begins at 10 am featuring floats, equestrian units, and firetrucks.
 The fireworks start after dark.
 A good spot to watch from is Cape Charles beach.